 Do you offer online or telephone counselling?

-Not unless there is no other choice.
-Telephone and online counselling is becoming increasingly popular these days, and one can understand why: it's convenient, easy to organise, doesn't involve the patient or the therapist having to travel etc etc. I have resorted to it myself in extreme situations, but I am reluctant to embrace it routinely in my practice, and I'll tell you why.
+In view of the COVID-19 problem, yes.
+Telephone and online counselling is becoming increasingly popular these days, and one can understand why: it's convenient, easy to organise, doesn't involve the patient or the therapist having to travel etc etc. It is not the preferred method of providing therapy, but studies and my personal experience show that it is at least as effective as face-to-face therapy.

 Can you provide patients with Court assistance?
 How much will it cost?